MicrosoftDocs/dynamics-365-ai/ai-docs/sales/notes-analysis.md

    - Could we talk over coffee while I am in town?
    - We had a meeting with Contoso last Friday.

-The notes analysis automatically analyzes the text and when you select the highlighted text, a suggestion to create a meeting is displayed.
+The notes analysis automatically analyzes and highlights the text.
+When you select the highlighted text, a suggestion to create a meeting is displayed.

 ## Privacy notice